 What is Polar Amplification and why is it important?

 Global warming affects different parts of the world differently.
 The image above illustrates the temperature changes over the last sixty years using warming stripes for the Arctic, Northern Midlatitudes, Tropics, Southern Midlatitudes, and Antarctic.
-It can be seen that all zones have been getting warmer since the 1990s, but the Arctic is warming particularly strongly.
+All zones were getting warmer since the 1990s, but the Arctic is warming particularly strongly.
 In fact, the Arctic has warmed two to three times more than the rest of the world in recent decades.
 This drastic climate change is called Arctic amplification, and it has serious implications for local ecosystems and the people who live there, as well as global consequences:

 In Antarctica, increased warming has so far only been observed for the Antarctic Peninsula.
 Overall, similar amplification mechanisms probably operate in Antarctica as in the Arctic, but the Southern Ocean absorbs much of the heat.
 As a result, there will be a time lag in the increased warming of air temperatures.
 However, the rise in ocean temperature may cause the water beneath the ice shelves to warm strongly and melt ice there, contributing to a significant rise in sea level.